Skip to main content

 Beyond the foundational sex hormones, a more advanced tier of wellness protocols involves the use of peptide therapies.
 Peptides are short chains of amino acids that act as highly specific signaling molecules in the body.

-Unlike synthetic hormones, certain peptides, known as secretagogues, do not replace the body’s own hormones but rather stimulate the pituitary gland to produce and release its own natural (GH).
+Unlike synthetic hormones, certain peptides, known as secretagogues, do not replace the body’s own hormones but rather stimulate the pituitary gland to produce and release its own natural growth hormone (GH).
 This is a more subtle and biomimetic approach to optimizing the growth hormone axis, which is critical for tissue repair, muscle mass, fat metabolism, and sleep quality.

 This therapy is particularly relevant for active adults and those interested in longevity science, as natural GH production declines steadily with age.
 Restoring more youthful patterns of GH release can have significant benefits.